 Testing the Tidal Wave HydroCore Heavy Bag

-More importantly you have to find the bag that will work for YOU and how you will use it.
+More importantly, you have to find a bag that will work for YOU and how you will use it.
 A heavy bag can be rated well but if the size is wrong or it isn’t the right style for your training goals then it does you no good.

-When shopping for a water bag bag you have to consider a few things.
-The first of which is the size and type of the bag you need.
-This is based off the type of activity you’ll be doing, your weight and your experience level.
+When shopping for a water bag you have to consider a few things.
+The first of which is the size and type of bag you need.
+This is based on the type of activity you’ll be doing, your weight and your experience level.